Bangladesh Congress

 The Bangladesh Congress (বাংলাদেশ কংগ্রেস) is a political party in Bangladesh, founded in 2013.

 History

 The Bangladesh Congress was founded in March 2013.
 Adv.
-Kazi Rezaul Hossain is the President of the party and.
+Kazi Rezaul Hossain is the president of the party.
 Md.
-Earul Islam its Secretary General.
-This party got registration in Bangladesh Election Commission on 9 May 2019 as per direction of the Appellate Division of the Supreme Court of Bangladesh.
+Earul Islam is its secretary general.
+This party was registered by the Bangladesh Election Commission on 9 May 2019 as per the direction of the Appellate Division of the Supreme Court of Bangladesh.